wadewegner/wadewegner.github.com/_posts/2018-02-01-mobile-sdk-with-salesforce-dx.md

 > To use the script below, grab my CLI plugin which allows you to create Connected Apps through the CLI: `sfdx plugins:install sfdx-waw-plugin`

 Here's a script you can use.
-Create a file like `script.sh` (and make it executable `chmod +x script.sh`) and add the following to it:
+Create a file like `setup.sh` (and make it executable `chmod +x setup.sh`) and add the following to it:

 ```bash
 # set the callback URL